 You can establish an IPsec (Internet Protocol Security) IKEv2 (Internet Key Exchange, version 2) tunnel from a network device to Umbrella.
 IPsec tunnels created for the cloud-delivered firewall (CDFW) automatically forward HTTP/HTTPS traffic on ports 80 and 443 to the Umbrella secure web gateway (SWG).
 You can use IPsec tunnels to deploy the secure web gateway even if you choose not to use the IP, port, and protocol controls in the cloud-delivered firewall.

-The Umbrella cloud-delivered firewall (CDFW) expects an RFC 1918 IP address as the source IP address for outbound packets.
-If you use routable IP addresses on your internal network, you must contact Umbrella Support and provide the range of IP addresses that you use.
-Without this information, Umbrella cannot determine the IP address and may drop packets.
+The Cloud-delivered firewall (CDFW) expects a private RFC 1918 address as the source IP for outbound packets.
+If you use non-RFC 1918 addresses, you can add them under Client Reachable Prefixes when configuring your tunnel.
+Without this information, Umbrella can't determine the IP address and may drop packets.
 For information about address allocation and private networks, see RFC 1918.

 - Umbrella SIG data center (DC) public IP address, to which the tunnel will connect.
 For the latest Umbrella SIG DC locations and their IPs, see Connect to Cisco Umbrella Through Tunnel.

 - An Umbrella organization ID.
-See Find Your Organization ID.
+For more information, see Find Your Organization ID.